Monthly Tech-Tip from Tony Hansen SignUp

 Common dipping glazes converted to jars of high SG brushing

-These are cone 6 Alberta Slip recipes that have been brushed onto the outsides of these mugs (three coats gave very thick coverage).
+These are cone 6 Alberta Slip recipes that have been brushed onto the outsides of mugs (three coats gave very thick coverage).
 Recipes are GA6-C Rutile Blue on the outside of the left mug, GA6-F Alberta Slip Oatmeal on the outside of the center mug and GA6-F Oatmeal over G2926B black on the outside of the right mug).
-These are examples of high specific gravity brushing glazes.
-One-pint jars are made using 500g of glaze powder, 280g of water and 75g of Laguna CMC gum solution (equivalent to 1%).
-Because no Veegum is being used this blender mixes to a slurry of super high 1.6 specific gravity (SG).
-Commercial glazes have a much lower specific gravity (thus much more water), giving better paintability and gelling but requiring more coats.
-Still, this approach is good for Alberta Slip because it is highly plastic and comprises the bulk of the recipe.
-The gum removes the need to roast 50% of it and the plasticity of the Alberta Slip helps suspend the slurry.
+These one-pint jars were made using 500g of powder, 280g of water and 75g of Laguna CMC gum solution (equivalent of adding 1% powdered CMC).
+Because no Veegum is being used this blender mixes to a slurry of high 1.6 specific gravity (for thicker coverage per coat than commercial glazes having much more water).
+This approach is good for recipes high in Alberta Slip.
+The gum removes the need for roasting part of it, reduces the water needed and the plasticity of the Alberta Slip helps suspend the slurry.

 Commercial glazes on decorative surfaces, your own on food surfaces

 These cone 6 porcelain mugs are hybrid.
-Three coats of a commercial glaze painted on outside (Amaco PC-30) and my own liner glaze, G2926B, poured in and out on the inside.
+Three coats of a commercial glaze painted on the outside (Amaco PC-30) and my own liner glaze, G2926B, poured in and out on the inside.
 When commercial glazes (made by one company) fit a stoneware or porcelain (made by another company) it is by accident, neither company designed for the other!
 For inside food surfaces make or mix a liner glaze already proven to fit your clay body, one that sanity-checks well (as a dipping glaze or a brushing glaze).
 In your own recipes you can use quality materials that you know deliver no toxic compounds to the glass and that are proportioned to deliver a balanced chemistry.
+Read and watch our liner glazing step-by-step and liner glazing video for details on how to make glazes meet at the rim like this.

 Here is a good start to doing serious ceramic production at home